mgnsk/di-container/README.md

 Also needs to have `goimports` installed `go get golang.org/x/tools/cmd/goimports`.
 [TODO]

-### Usage
+### Example
-* Create an `initgen.go` file in the package you wish to generate.
-It must contain the registration of the provider functions for your types/interfaces.
-* Run `initgen`.
-* Use the generated `init.go` file.
+* `$ cd example`
+* `$ go generate`
+* Run the example app using the initializers: `$ go run cmd/main.go`

 It is also possible to use the container dynamically on runtime.
 In that case it acts like a singleton container.
-See the tests in `container`.

-### Example
-Example shown in `example` dir.

-Documentation and design in progress